drivet/website/content/posts/2020/website-castle.md

 The IndieWeb's answer to this dilemma is not to prescribe any particular technology but rather to coin an acronym: [POSSE][16], or Publish (on your) Own Site, Syndicate Elsewhere.
-The idea is to publish a post on your own site *first* and then, only after it's available there via its permalink, copying a version of the post to whatever other social networks you wish.
+The idea is to publish a post on your own site *first* and then, only after it's available there, copying a version of the post to whatever other social networks you wish.

 There are lots of ways to do this, and it's strongly dependent on what software you use to publish your website.
 Lots of people do it manually;
 they will just copy the content to wherever it needs to go.
 Some blogging engines, like Wordpress, support automatic syndication to the social networks of your choice.
-I myself use a service called [Bridgy][17] to syndicate my posts to Twitter via webmention.
+I myself use a service called [Bridgy][17] to syndicate my posts to Twitter.

 Once your post has been published to a social network, the question then arises of how to get notified when people interact with your *syndicated* post.
 In other words, what happens when someone likes your post *on Twitter*?
-The IndieWeb community calls this process [*backfeed*][18] and your options for this vary wildly depending on the APIs that are available for the sites you use.
+The process of harvesting these online interactions on private social networks for use on your own site is called [*backfeed*][18] by the IndieWeb community and your options for doing this vary wildly depending on the APIs that are available for the sites you use.
 Most solutions I've seen involve some variation of polling your syndicated content for changes.
-In my case, I just use Bridgy (again) since it supports backfeed as well as syndication via webmentions.
+In my case, I just use Bridgy (again) since it supports backfeed as well as syndication.

-Side note: the process of how I manage to get my posts syndicated to Twitter, and how I get notified when someone likes or replies to it is somewhat interesting considering that the [blogging engine][19] I use doesn't make it particularly easy.
-More details to come.
+## Filling in the Details

+As I said before, I deliberately left a lot of details out of this discussion, in an attempt to keep sight of the forest and not be distracted by the trees.
+For example:

+* Exactly what information do you need to embed in your home page to be able to use your domain for sign-in purposes?
+* What does a post look like, exactly?
+* What are webmentions?
+How do they work?
+* How do you integrate IndieWeb features into a [Pelican][19] based blog?

+Alright, I'll admit that I'm probably the only one who finds that last one interesting :-)

+In any case, I'm planning on answering these questions with further posts.
+Stay tuned if you want more information.

 [1]: /2019/intro-to-indieweb
 [2]: https://indieweb.org